rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationDownload.md

 - There is a single argument of type DownloadThreatHuntCsvInput.
 - Returns DownloadThreatHuntCsvReply.
-### vcdvappsnapshotfromlocation
-Download a snapshot from a replication target.

-            Supported in Rubrik CDM version 7.0 and later.
-            Initiates a job to download a snapshot from the specified location when the snapshot does not exist locally.
-If an SLA Domain is not provided, the snapshot will be retained forever.

-- There is a single argument of type DownloadVcdVappSnapshotFromLocationInput.
-- Returns AsyncRequestStatus.
 ### volumegroupsnapshotfiles
 Download files from Volume Group snapshot